ONEARMY/community-platform/packages/emulators-docker/README.md

 [ ] - Remove all legacy functions code
 [ ] - Add tests to ensure data is exported as expected (e.g all collections exist) [ ] - Consider binding functions src folder and not dist (will require configuring yarn workspaces to populate shared as required, known issue below)
-[ ] - Add docker-compose image for easier customisation/volume mapping (?)
+[ ] - Find means to have functions-specific lock file and use as part of build process [ ] - Add docker-compose image for easier customisation/volume mapping (?)
 [ ] - Provide windows-based docker image (for live-reload on windows)